lee-lindley/github_blog/_posts/2022-11-22-ExcelGen_multirow_headers.md

 ```

-Next we want to freeze our column headers and the first two columns of data (the name).
+Next we want to freeze our column headers and the first two columns of data (the first and last name values).
-In this example freezing the first two columns is not very useful, but it is instructive
+In this example freezing the first two columns is not very useful since the total number of
+columns is so small, but it is instructive
 to see how it is done.

 Specifying the top left corner of the region that is allowed to